sjamal/sjamal/README.md

 - 👋 Hi, I’m @sjamal
-- 👀 I’m interested in R, python, bash
+- 👀 I’m interested in R, python, bash, ansible, Terraform and Azure
 - 🌱 I’m currently learning MCP and agentic workflows
 - 💞️ I’m looking to collaborate on workflow automation projects
 - 📫 Tag me or send a pull request